CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 a webpage (an infinite time if they never do).
 The survival function - :math:`S(t)` - of a population is defined as

-.. math::  S(t) = Pr( T > t)
+.. math::  S(t) = Pr(T > t)

-In plain English: the survival function defines the probability the death event has not occurred yet at time :math:`t`, or equivalently, the probability of surviving past time :math:`t`.
+Simply, the survival function defines the probability the death event has not occurred yet at time :math:`t`, or equivalently, the probability of surviving past time :math:`t`.
 Note the following properties of the survival function: